 We are excited to announce we will be holding our annual Big Orange Elementary Run Club starting July 20th.
-We will have practices on Mondays, Wednesdays and Thursdays.
+We will have practices on Mondays, Tuesdays and Thursdays.
 When we get a final count as to the number of participants, we will inform families concerning practice times, and safety guidelines that we will ask everyone to follow.
 As stated earlier, our #1 priority is protecting the well-being of our runners and our community.
 We will be vigilant in following our state safety guidelines, as well as guidelines set forth by the NFHS and OHSAA.

 Please check here for further updates and information as they become available.
 Until then, please be sure to sign up your runner, and feel free to share this information with others.
 We look forward to seeing our Big Orange runners soon!